Fantastic Monumental World Fair Globes

 For comparison, the Eiffel Tower cost $1,300,000 to construct in 1889, and the Ferris Wheel constructed for the 1893 World’s Columbian Exposition cost $500,000.

 In the September 1901 World’s Fair Bulletin, which reported on all the current details of the planning for the 1904 exposition, the discussion about the proposed globe announced that a display about the huge project would be shown beginning on September 9, 1901.
 A blueprint “showing the actual steel construction” was said to be the largest blueprint in the world, at 5 feet x 10 feet.
 “Small photographs of the Friede Aerial Globe will be given away to the public.”

-I am aware of a bottle in the shape of the proposed Friede-Blanke Aerial Globe, put out by the Blanke Coffee Company:
+I am aware of a bottle in the shape of the proposed Friede-Blanke Aerial Globe, put out by the Blanke Coffee Company.

 Following the St. Louis fair, Samuel M. Friede announced a plan to build a similarly fantastic 700 feet tall tower on Coney Island in New York.
 He issued stock in the Friede Globe Tower Company (in the State of Arizona, for some legal reason), promising investors a ground-floor opportunity to get in on an investment that would pay 100% interest per year!
 He issued promotional postcards.

 The Globe Tower would have been the largest building in the world.
 The proposed structure had a long list of amazing planned features, including the largest ballroom in the world and a hotel around the Equator with soundproofed rooms.
-Underground, the complex would house a subway station, a railroad station, parking garages and a railroad branch line connected to a boat pier.
-After a cornerstone laying ceremony on May 26, 1906, Friede leased a piece of property on Coney Island, and poured some footings.
-When investors grumbled about lack of progress, he held another ceremony on February 17, 1907.
+Underground, the complex would house a subway station, a railroad station, parking garages, and a railroad branch line connected to a boat pier.
+After a cornerstone laying ceremony on May 26, 1906, Friede leased a piece of property on Coney Island and poured some footings.
+When investors grumbled about a lack of progress, he held another ceremony on February 17, 1907.